 Finally, seek out local resources or communities where you can get ahold of viable plant material or shared tools without having to spend money.

 Prepare ahead by doing research on what plants grow best in your area and assess any soil amendments needed in order to maximize your savings.
 Read my post about zero-waste gardening tips to grow more food with less waste.
+And consider a front yard food garden in you don’t have room in the back yard.

 Avoid pre-packaged foods as much as possible